Architects Sharpen Design Judgment for AI Era

 What to watch

-- •training and continuing-education programs that pair AI prompt practice with craft exercises
+- •Training or continuing-education programs that pair AI-prompting practice with traditional craft exercises.

 Scoring Rationale